davidwmartines/amqp-bus/README.md

   /****************************************
     As a topic subscriber:
-     Subscribe to messages from a known exchange with a specific routing key.
+    Subscribe to messages from a known exchange with a specific routing key, or key pattern.
     (Note: exchange creation/deletion is handled automatically.)
   */
   const subscriptionOptions = {
     exchangeName: 'user.notifications',